National-Digital-Twin/ospo-resources/tools/dependabot-configuration-helper/README.md

 # Dependabot configuration helper script

-This script has been developed to assist with configuring Dependabot based on repository contents.
-It is an executable Bash script and must be used in a Linux environment.
+This script has been developed to assist with configuring Dependabot based on the contents of a repository.
+It is an executable Bash script and must be run in a Linux environment.

+The script generates a proposed configuration that uses [groups](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/optimizing-pr-creation-version-updates) to reduce the number of pull requests opened for a given ecosystem.
+This is beneficial for Dependabot pull requests, as it:

+- Lowers the number of GitHub Action minutes consumed (which helps reduce the carbon footprint),
+- Prevents an unmanageable number of pull requests from being raised, and
+- Allows patches to be applied and tested together via CI pipelines.

 Before running the script, ensure it has the appropriate execution permissions by running: